Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to guide a player towards Japan, but the combination of multiple clues requires some synthesis.
-The misinformed and fake clues offer plausible but incorrect paths, providing a balanced challenge.
+**Reasoning:** The informed clues are specific enough to clearly identify the answer, but the misinformed clues offer enough plausible overlap to require careful consideration, making it a balanced difficulty.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.3/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS